Numbers in German: How to count

 six (6)

 Listen closely to the pronunciation and repeat the words out loud.
-Pay attention to the spelling, as you’ll need to memorize these.
+Pay attention to the spelling, as you’ll need to memorize them.
 These numbers will be the foundation for constructing larger numbers in German.

 Great job! 🎉